stemoutreach/PathfinderBot/ConnectAndTest/2-RobotSetup.md

 1. **Get the assigned IP for the robot**

-Hover the mouse cursor ver the active WiFi icon and copy the assigned IP address.
+Hover the mouse cursor over the active WiFi icon and copy the assigned IP address.
 This IP will be used to connect the Pi500 to the robot.

 1. **Run start up script**

    Open a terminal and enter the following command.
 (This script initualizes the robot and sets the arm to starting position)
    ~~~
-   sudo python StartUp.py
+   sudo python /home/robot/code/StartUp.py
    ~~~

 1. **Run servo test**